Publication and Research Ethics

 The authors can recommend potential reviewers.
 The editor will check to ensure there are no conflicts of interest before contacting those reviewers and will not consider those with competing interests.
 Reviewers are asked to declare any conflicts of interest.
 Authors can also enter the names of potential peer reviewers they wish to exclude from consideration in their manuscript's peer review during the initial submission progress.
 The editorial team will respect these requests so long as this does not interfere with the objective and thorough assessment of the submission.

-This journal operates a single-blind review process.
+This journal operates a double-blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then sent to a minimum of 2 independent expert reviewers to assess the paper's scientific quality.
 The Editor is responsible for the final decision regarding the acceptance or rejection of articles.
 The Editor's decision is final.

 This is an open-access journal: all articles will be immediately and permanently free for everyone to read and download.
 The following Creative Commons user licenses define permitted third party (re)use.